Demand Engineering vs. Demand Generation: What B2B Technical Consulting Firms Actually Need

 Demand generation was engineered for scale.
 It assumes a large addressable market, a repeatable sales motion, and buyers who can self-evaluate a product quickly.
 None of these conditions exist for most technical consulting firms.

 Demand generation responds to this with more volume.
 More impressions.
 More MQLs.
 More ad spend.
-The pipeline stays empty not because there aren’t enough leads — it’s because none of the leads can actually evaluate what you do.
+The pipeline stays empty not because there aren’t enough leads — it is because none of the leads can actually evaluate what you do.

 Three structural failures explain why: